SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are a few more details instructions to get to other top attractions and districts from Alamo Square San Francisco.

-To Fisherman's Wharf: The best way to get from Alamo Square to Fisherman's Wharf is to pick up the 21 at Hayes and Steiner.
-Take it to the corner of Grove and Van Ness.
-Walk up Van Ness one block and pick up the 47 at Van Ness & McAllister.
-This will take you all the way to Fisherman's Wharf.
+To Fisherman's Wharf: The best way to get from Alamo Square to Fisherman's Wharf is by first taking the 22 bus from Fillmore and Hayes to the Lombard stop, then transferring to the 28 all the way to Fisherman’s Wharf.
 You can ask the bus driver which stop is best for you based on where you are headed.

-To Union Square: Take the 21 from Hayes and Steiner all the way to Market & 4th.
+To Union Square: Take the 5 bus from Mcallister and Pierce (one block north of Alamo Square) all the way to Market & 4th.
 You will find Union Square just a couple of blocks away.

-To Haight Ashbury: Pick up the 21 heading west to Golden Gate Park.
+To Haight-Ashbury: Pick up the 21 heading west toward Golden Gate Park.
 Take this to the corner of Hayes and Clayton.
 Once you get off the bus, walk across the panhandle of Golden Gate Park and about three blocks to get to the Haight.
+You'll see that this is a short ride away.

 To Dolores Park: Walk to Fillmore and Grove and pick up the 22.
 Take this to the corner of Church and 16th.
 Walk up Church Street to 2 blocks to enter Dolores Park.